-When monitoring indicates that there is a confirmed occurrence of an exceedance, corrective actions shall be instigated.
+When monitoring indicates that there is a confirmed occurrence of waste being incorrectly classified or controlled then corrective actions shall be instigated.
 Environmental corrective actions shall be the responsibility of GEM; it is their task to ensure:

-- That the source/s of the exceedance are determined;

-- That the issue is promptly addressed;

-- Contingency measures, if required, shall be determined and put in place, such as;

-- Area isolation;

-- Sediment screens;

-- Water diversions; or

-- Additional planting;

-- Directors are notified;

-- If required, relevant regulating authorities will be notified;

-- The issue will be detailed and its rectification documented for reporting purposes;

-- An investigation report is completed; and

-- An improvement process is implemented to ensure, where possible, the incident is not repeated.
+- That the source/s of the exceedance are determined - That the issue is promptly addressed - Contingency measures, if required, shall be determined and put in place - Directors are notified - If required, relevant regulating authorities will be notified - The issue will be detailed, and its rectification documented for reporting purposes - An investigation report is completed - An improvement process, where applicable, is implemented to ensure the incident is not repeated.